Groeslon

-Nearby villages are Penygroes, Carmel and Dinas.
+Nearby villages are Pen-y-groes, Carmel and Dinas.
 The village lies approximately 5 mi south of Caernarfon.
-It has one primary school in the centre of the village, Ysgol Bro Llifon.
-There are no secondary schools; most secondary age pupils go to Ysgol Dyffryn Nantlle in Penygroes.

 Groeslon was by-passed in 2002 by the A487 road, a trunk road which cost around £12 million to complete.
 A bat bridge was constructed in 2010 to guide lesser horseshoe bats across the road.

 Formerly an agricultural and slate mining village, Groeslon is now expanding as a commuter village for the surrounding towns, especially Caernarfon and Bangor.
 Its initial growth came as a result of the construction of the LMS railway in 1867.
 Groeslon railway station closed in December 1964.
 The railway line is now part of the national cycle route.

 In the village there is one pub, the Tafarn Pennionyn.

 At the bottom of the village, bordering the A487, a huge wall is visible.
 This is the wall to the Glynllifon estate, formerly the seat of Lord Newborough, which is now a country park and a campus of Coleg Meirion-Dwyfor specialising in land-based courses including agriculture, animal studies and veterinary nursing.

-Groeslon is covered by a neighbourhood policing team based in Penygroes.
+Groeslon is covered by a neighbourhood policing team based in Pen-y-groes.

 Governance

-For elections to Gwynedd Council, Groeslon is an electoral ward.
+Y Groeslon electoral ward is currently represented in Cyngor Gwynedd by Plaid Cymru councillor Llio Elenid Owen.
 This ward extends beyond the confines of Groeslon village, and the total population taken at the 2011 Census was 1,695.
 Historically, Groeslon was part of Caernarfonshire until the creation of Gwynedd in 1974.

+The village forms part Llandwrog Community Council, currently chaired by councillor Gwyn Owen Jones.

+Education

+Ysgol Bro Llifon provides Welsh-medium primary education to Groeslon, Carmel and Y Fron.
+As of 2026, there were 150 pupils enrolled at the school; 79.1 per cent of pupils spoke Welsh at home.

+In terms of secondary education, the village is in the catchment area of Ysgol Dyffryn Nantlle in Pen-y-groes.